SIGN IN / UP

 rm -rf /backup/tmp.*

-This deletes incomplete or failed archives for the admin user.
-For another user, specify it in the command.
+This deletes incomplete or unsuccessfully executed archives of the admin user.
+For another user, specify them in the command.

-On VestaCP, you can also use the following command to remove outdated log archives:
+In VestaCP, you can also use the following command to delete outdated log archives:

 rm -rf /var/log/*-2023*.gz

-Where you specify instead of 2023 - the current year.
+Where you specify the current year instead of 2023.

 Conclusions.

-These actions will help clean up the system of obsolete and unnecessary logs and temporary files, keeping it healthy and optimized.
+These actions will help clean the system of outdated and unnecessary logs and temporary files, maintaining its functionality and optimization.